aiplanethub/mini-bootcamp-introduction-to-data-visualization-with-matplotlib/pyplot-formatting/1474-Multiple Plots in one figure.md

 ### Changing Plot Size

-If we call the subplot function without any parameters - like we do in the following example - a Figure object and one Axes object will be returned:
+If we call the subplot function without any parameters - as we do in the following example - it returns a Figure object and one Axes object: